 A – Arts Council England

-For the past eight consecutive years, Bridgwater Guy Fawkes Carnival has been supported and awarded grants by Arts Council England – the Government funded body, who has the responsibility of distributing money from the Government and National Lottery to the development of arts in England.
+A grant for £32,125 has been awarded for the 2016 Bridgwater Carnival celebrations by the Government funded body, who has the responsibility of distributing money from the Government and National Lottery to the development of arts in England.

 B – Bridgwater: The home of carnival

-Journalistic records show it can be traced back to 1847, making Bridgwater Guy Fawkes Carnival the oldest event of its kind in the United Kingdom.
-It now has the reputation for being one of the largest illuminated processions in the world.
+Journalistic records shows it can be traced back to 1847 making Bridgwater Guy Fawkes Carnival the oldest event of its kind in the United Kingdom.
+It has the reputation for being one of the largest illuminated processions in the world.

 C – Carts